7 Best Surf Spots in Ecuador + Eco-Friendly Places to Stay

 Best time to surf in Ecuador

-Ecuador’s prime surf season extends from December through April when the North Pacific experiences powerful winter storms.
-During this period, a steady flow of northwest swells make their way down the coast, accompanied by glassy or offshore winds.
+Ecuador’s prime surf season extends from December through April, when the North Pacific experiences powerful winter storms.
+During this period, a steady flow of northwest swells makes their way down the coast, accompanied by glassy or offshore winds.

 El Niño years, when the Pacific storm track shifts further south, are particularly legendary in Ecuador.
 This is when most of the best surf spots in Ecuador really fire up.